Tomer-Barak/PostAngel/play_store_listing.md

 Create social media posts and responses based on your personal knowledge base.

 ## Long Description
-PostMuse makes it effortless to analyze any image using advanced AI.
-With just a couple of taps, you can process any image from your Android device and get detailed AI-powered descriptions and insights.
+PostMuse is your AI-powered social media assistant that helps you create engaging posts and craft contextual responses based on your personal knowledge base.
+Whether you're looking to create original content or respond to existing posts while promoting your preferred topics, PostMuse makes it effortless with advanced AI.

 **Key Features:**
-• Simple and intuitive interface
+• Create AI-generated social media posts based on your personal topics
+• Get suggested responses to social media posts that align with your knowledge base
-• Direct sharing from any app's share menu
+• Direct sharing from any app's share menu for analyzing social media posts
+• Intelligent topic promotion that seamlessly incorporates your interests
 • AI-powered image analysis using OpenAI's Vision API
 • Customizable with your own OpenAI API key
 • Fast processing even with large images
-• Minimal permissions required

-This app is designed to help you understand and analyze images using AI.
-Once you've completed the simple one-time setup with your OpenAI API key, sharing becomes as easy as:
+• Maintain a personal knowledge base of topics you want to promote
+• Open source and privacy-focused

+This app offers two powerful workflows:

+**Social Media Response Suggestions:**
-1. Take a screenshot or select any image
+1. Take a screenshot of any social media post
 2. Tap the share button
 3. Select "Analyze with PostMuse"

-Perfect for analyzing images, quick visual information extraction, or getting AI-powered descriptions of any visual content on your device.
+4. Get an AI-generated response that naturally incorporates your preferred topics when relevant

+**Original Content Creation:**
+1. Open PostMuse directly
+2. Select topics from your knowledge base
+3. Get an AI-generated post ready to share

+Perfect for content creators, social media managers, thought leaders, and anyone looking to maintain a consistent voice while promoting their interests across social platforms.

-Enter your OpenAI API key in the settings to enable the AI image analysis functionality.
+Enter your OpenAI API key in the settings to enable the AI functionality.

-Note: This app requires an OpenAI account and API key to process images.
+Note: This app requires an OpenAI account and API key to process content.

 ## App Category
-- Primary: Tools
+- Primary: Social
 - Secondary: Productivity

 ## Content Rating Information